Many-body and QED effects in electron-atom inelastic scattering in EELS: The multipole expansion derivation for Dirac orbitals

 \section{The multipole expansion derivation for Dirac orbitals}

-Eq.~(\ref{Tcoulme}) is a general expression of the relevant transition matrix elements in terms of the irreducible tensor operators of the rotation group.
-Here, we calculate such matrix elements for Dirac wavefunctions.
+Equation~(\ref{Tcoulme}) is a general expression of the relevant transition matrix elements in terms of the irreducible tensor operators of the rotation group.
+Here, we calculate such matrix elements for Dirac wave functions.
 Similar derivations were performed for photoionization and photon emission of atoms with slightly different methods, see \cite{IPGrant_1974, doi:10.1080/00018737000101191}.
-Inserting the expression of the 4-current, Eqs.~(\ref{jdirac0}), (\ref{jdiraci}) in the T-matrix elements (\ref{tmatrixJ}) leads to \begin{widetext}
+Inserting the expression of the 4-current, Eqs.~(\ref{jdirac0}), (\ref{jdiraci}) in the $T$ matrix elements (\ref{tmatrixJ}) leads to \begin{widetext}

 In these expressions, we notice the irreducible matrix element of the tensor operator.
 This matrix element is the inner product of a vector spherical harmonic and the spin operator.
-This is decomposed into the matrix elements of the operators $Y_{L=J,J\pm1}$ and $\sigma$ that act on the coordinate and spin space respectively \cite{VMK}.
+This is decomposed into the matrix elements of the operators $Y_{L=J,J\pm1}$ and $\sigma$ that act on the coordinate and spin space, respectively \cite{VMK}: